SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-HRR Immunological Tolerance and Autoimmunity_Baker Frost.md

 #hemonc
 ![[Immunological Tolerance and Autoimmunity_Baker-Frost_PPT (1).pdf]]

+**"Immunological Tolerance and Autoimmunity lecture; no need to know the MHC (HLA) genes.
+When you say non-MHC genes, you should know the markers for T-cells and B-cells"** !!!!!

 test taking notes
  Deletion and receptor editing in response to self-antigen recognition only occurs in the primary lymphoid tissue (bone marrow for B-cells) and result in central tolerance.